-- You will need to shower with a special antibacterial soap called chlorhexidine (CHG).
+- The night before and the morning of your surgery, you will need to shower with a special antibacterial soap called chlorhexidine (CHG).
 A common brand name for this soap is Hibiclens.
 However, any brand of CHG is acceptable.
 The soap may come in a liquid form or as a scrub brush applicator.
-Either form is acceptable to use.
-You may purchase Hibiclens at the local pharmacy.
+Either form is acceptable to use. - ❖ If your surgery is at Henderson Hospital, they will provide you the soap at your pre-registration appointment. - ❖ You may purchase Hibiclens at the local pharmacy.
 If you do not see it on the shelf, please ask the pharmacist if they carry it.

-CHG IS NOT TO BE USED BY PEOPLE ALLERGIC TO CHLORHEXIDINE.
-Instead, use antibacterial soap, such as Antibacterial Dial SoapTM. - Shower or bathe with CHG the night before surgery AND on the morning of surgery.
-Apply the CHG soap to your entire body, ONLY FROM THE NECK DOWN.
+- CHG IS NOT TO BE USED BY PEOPLE ALLERGIC TO CHLORHEXIDINE.
+Instead, use antibacterial soap, such as Antibacterial Dial SoapTM. - Apply the CHG soap to your entire body, ONLY FROM THE NECK DOWN.
 Do not use CHG near your eyes or ears to avoid permanent injury to those areas.
 Pay extra special attention to the area where the surgery will be done.
 Gently wash for 5 minutes, do not scrub the skin too harshly.
 Do not use regular soap after the CHG is applied.
-NOTE: CHG does not produce a rich lather. - Rinse thoroughly and then pat yourself dry with a clean, soft towel. - DO NOT shave your body with a razor before surgery. - Wash your hair as usual with your normal shampoo with each shower or bath. - DO NOT use perfume, deodorant, powders, or creams after showering or bathing.
+NOTE: CHG does not produce a rich lather. - Rinse thoroughly and then pat yourself dry with a clean, soft towel. - DO NOT shave your body with a razor before surgery. - ❖ Wash your hair as usual with your normal shampoo with each shower or bath. - DO NOT use perfume, deodorant, powders, or creams after showering or bathing.